 Safe driving ultimately falls back on you, the driver.
 To stay safe in winter conditions while you’re behind the wheel:

 - Slow down.
 A speed limit of 45 MPH means you can drive up to 45 MPH under ideal conditions.
 In wintery weather, slow your vehicle to maintain control over the car.
 Avoid reacting to pressure from other drivers to accelerate to unsafe speeds.

 - Leave ample space between you and other vehicles.
 The PA driving manual recommends five seconds between your car and the vehicle in front of you.
 If visibility is poor or the roads are slick, leave more space.
 Remember: When traveling 60 MPH, you’ll need the length of a football field to come to a complete stop under ideal conditions.
 Winter conditions require greater distances to reach a stop.

 - Don’t try to start or stop moving suddenly.
 On slippery surfaces, these sudden changes in motion can cause you to lose control of your vehicle.

 - Be extra cautious on bridges and ramps.
 Pittsburgh has more bridges than any other city in the world.
 Since bridges freeze faster than normal roads, you must be careful when driving through Pittsburgh.

-Pittsburgh and the rest of western Pennsylvania encounter hazardous driving conditions every year.
+Pittsburgh and the rest of western Pennsylvania encounter hazardous driving hazards and road conditions every year.
 If you must venture onto the roads, the proper preparation and focus will ensure you and your passengers safely reach your destination.

 If you’re in a winter weather-related accident, contact Dugan & Associates.
 We will ensure you receive the protection, justice, and compensation you deserve.